startinmerc/portfolio/README.md

 As with my other main project, [Strange Estates](https://github.com/startinmerc/strange-estates), the site will change as I learn and reflect my abilities as a developer.

 The site is currently hosted on GitHub Pages, with an intention to move to serverless in the future as I learn.

-Things to do:
-* Parallax red shadow
-* CSS review
-	* Refactor classes, some not needed
-	* Look at compatibility/webpack fallbacks

-* GSAP
- * Use GSAP to animate portfolio?